nexusecurus/blockterms/README.md

 We’re excited to have you join us on this journey to create the largest blockchain glossary on the internet.
 Together, we can help make blockchain technology more accessible and understandable for everyone!

-Thank you for being a part of the NexuSecurus BlockTerms!
+Thank you for being a part of the NexuSecurus BlockXicon!